DennyJohansson/dennyjohanssonblog/content/posts/2021-06-13-react-with-clojure.md

 - `cljs` compiles to javascript
 - `cljc` can be compiled to either but then you can't use javascript

-### Immutable data structures
+### Immutable data structures and atom
-Clojure have immutable data structures and if you want to mutate something there is a few ways to do that and one way is to use an atom.
-An atom is a container for a value and the value can be swaped with a new value, it makes it more explicit!
+Clojure have immutable data structures and if you want to use something as a state you can use atoms, an atom is a container for a value and the value can be swaped with a new value.
+Atoms are free of race-conditions and works very well with mutli threads.

 ### Reagent